-Section 3.
-In addition to complaints received by the KCOLEO, IIU will provide copies of all other complaints to the KCOLEO within three business days.
-Once the case is closed, the KCOLEO will return all case file materials and any other records to IIU for retention, including copies.
-The KCOLEO will have subsequent access to closed cases for up to two years solely for reporting purpose, unless there is a legitimate business necessity to review older files.
+Section 5.
+In addition to complaints received by the OLEO, IIU will provide copies of all other complaints to the OLEO within three business days.
+Once the case is closed, the OLEO will return all case file materials and any other records to IIU for retention, including copies.
+The OLEO will have subsequent access to closed cases for up to two years solely for reporting purpose, unless there is a legitimate business necessity to review older files.

-Section 4.
-The KCOLEO will have the opportunity to make a recommendation for mediation to the Sheriff, prior to investigation.
-In the event the Sheriff's Office, the complainant and the officer all agree to mediation, that process will be utilized rather than sending the matter on for investigation.
+1 Section 6.
+The OLEO will have the opportunity to make a recommendation for mediation to 2 the Sheriff, prior to investigation, except in cases of complaints of serious matters (complaints that 3 could lead to suspension, demotion or discharge).
+In the event the Sheriff's Office, the complainant and the officer all agree to mediation, that process will be utilized rather than sending the matter on 4 5 for investigation.
 Assuming the officer participates in good faith during the mediation process, the officer will not be subject to discipline and the complaint will be administratively dismissed.
-Good faith means that the officer listens and considers the issues raised by the complainant, and acts and responds appropriately.
-Agreement with either the complainant or the mediator is not a requirement of good faith.
-In the event an agreement to mediate is reached and the complainant thereafter refuses to participate, the officer will be considered to have participated in good faith.
-Moreover, any records related to mediation (other than a mediation settlement agreement) shall not be admissible in any proceeding except to enforce this section.
+Good 6 7 faith means that the officer listens and considers the issues raised by the complainant, and acts and 8 responds appropriately.
+Agreement with either the complainant or the mediator is not a requirement 9 of good faith.
+In the event an agreement to mediate is reached and the complainant thereafter refuses 10 to participate, the officer will be considered to have participated in good faith.
+Moreover, any records related to mediation (other than a mediation settlement agreement) shall not be admissible in any 11 12 proceeding except to enforce this section.
 The parties agree that "serious" matters are not eligible for this mediation option.
+13

-Section 5.
+Section 7.
 Once any complaint is received by the IIU, it shall be submitted to the chain of command for review pursuant to the King County General Orders Manual Policy.
 When either the Sheriff or her/his designee determines that the allegations warrant investigation, such investigation shall be approved, and IIU will initiate the investigative process.